MisterJulsen/MinecraftCommunityServer/README.md

 > [!NOTE]
 > Help make this area more useful by adding your questions with an answer here.

-## General
 ### Where can I download the modpack?
 _coming soon!_

 ### Can I join the server?
-The server is open for everyone and you can come and go at any time.
+Yes, the server is open for everyone.

-## Public Railway Network
+## Rail Network
-### My train doesn't meet the given standards!
-These are just standards for the **public** rail network!
-Exceptions are possible on special routes, for example.
-If in doubt, ask the server staff and we'll find a solution.
+### Can I work on the public rail network?
+Yes, please read the [guidlines](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/public_rail_network_guidelines.md) first.

+### Do I always have to ask about changes to the public rail network?
+No, if you know what you're doing or these changes are not significant.
+On main routes coordination might be helpful to prevent conflicts.

+### Can I start my own rail company?
+Yes, but before sending new trains onto the tracks, make sure no other trains are already serving the same route.

+### Can I add new tracks?
+Only if necessary (e.g. low capacity or no existing connection in an area).
+[Follow the design rules.](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/public_rail_network_guidelines.md#stay-realistic)